Radio and Television of Slovakia: History

+The organisation was created in 2011 following a merger of Slovenská televízia (Slovak Television) with Slovenský rozhlas (Slovak Radio).
+It was headquartered in Bratislava.
+Like its two predecessor organisations, RTVS was a member of the European Broadcasting Union (EBU).
+RTVS transformed into Slovak Television and Radio (STVR) on 1 July 2024.

 Finances

 Funding for the RTVS was obtained through advertising and government payments.

-There was also monthly licence fee levied on most individuals registered with electricity retailers and most businesses containing three or more employees.
-The TV licence fee in Slovakia was €4.64 per month (€55.68 per year).
+There was also a monthly licence fee levied on most individuals registered with electricity retailers and most businesses containing three or more employees.
+The TV license fee in Slovakia was €4.64 per month (€55.68 per year).
 The license fee was abolished from 1 July 2023.

+Services

 Radio stations

 There were 9 national radio stations in 2024: